-- (i) organisational conduct and culture; - (ii) internal governance, structure and strategic planning; - (iii) internal control system and the risk management function; - (iv) related parties and conflicts of interest; - (v)# whistle-blowing;
+(i) organisational conduct and culture;

-- (vi) outsourcing of functions; - (vii) selection and appointment of external auditors; - (viii) remuneration policies and practices; - (ix) financial groups; - (x) self-assessment of the adequacy and effectiveness of organisational culture and internal governance systems; and - (xi) documentation, systematization and dissemination of information to the public.
+- (ii) internal governance, structure and strategic planning; - (iii) internal control system and the risk management function; - (iv) related parties and conflicts of interest; - (v) whistle-blowing; - (vi) outsourcing of functions; - (vii) selection and appointment of external auditors; - (viii) remuneration policies and practices; - (ix) financial groups; - (x) self-assessment of the adequacy and effectiveness of organisational culture and internal governance systems; and - (xi) documentation, systematization and dissemination of information to the public.

 Furthermore, the obligation to produce an internal control report on an annual basis was replaced with the duty to submit, on an annual basis, a self-assessment report.
-Institutions' reporting duties regarding this assessment are detailed in the aforementioned Instruction No. 18/2020.